Sales-Automation-Suite/P3SalesAutomationSuite/ReadMeMonster.md

         clicks job card to allow scroll down added a 'Send Hotkey' activity
-        to page down in order to get more results
+        to page down in order to get more results now able to get 99 job results changed 'str_JobSearch' from variable to arguement
+    is now considered finished